tulara/wip-tracker/README.md

 [ ] optimistic feedback?

 **IMAGES**
-[] For later: auth so users can't access each other's images
+[ ] For later: auth so users can't access each other's images [ ] Lock down grid so we don't have to deal with responsive image window

 [ ] go through tutorial https://www.apollographql.com/docs/tutorial/introduction/
 [ ] PWA (do it all offline?)